Maximiliano Susan

-Maximiliano Susan (Buenos Aires, 19 June 1888 – Heado, 26 February 1965) was an Argentine footballer who played as centre forward (and sometimes as right or left wing).
+Maximiliano Susan (Buenos Aires, 19 June 1888 – Heado, 26 February 1965) was an Argentine footballer who played as forward (and sometimes as right or left wing).
 Consolidated as one of the biggest scorers of Argentina during the first decades of the XX century, Susán played his entire senior career for Estudiantes de Buenos Aires, where he is regarded as one of the greatest players in the history of the club.
 With that club he won the 1910 Copa de Competencia Jockey Club, the only title of Estudiantes in top national competitions.

 At international level, Susan played for Argentina national team, debuting in 1908.
 He played a total of 22 games for Argentina, scoring 8 goals.
 His brother José Claudio was also a footballer, being his teammate in Estudiantes.